 Another thought on Progressive Insurance, at least based on our experience in Maryland: it writes smaller liability policies.
 Progressive seems to write a lot of $30,000, $50,000, and $100,000 per victim policies for injury claims.
 So if you are a personal injury lawyer with a serious injury claim against Progressive, do not be surprised if the coverage is limited and you need to turn to your client's uninsured motorist policy to make up the difference (or stack on top in some states).
 Given these small policies, as tough of a stand as it takes on settlements before a lawsuit is filed, if you are an accident lawyer with a case that could exceed the policy limits, you need to send out a bad faith letter as soon as you realize the policy may not cover the loss.Dealing with Progressive on Settlement Before a Lawsuit Is Filed

-Progressive Insurance in Maryland is far more reasonable after a settlement offer has been rejected and a lawsuit has been filed.
+After a lawsuit is filed, Progressive's settlement posture is more reasonable.
 A part of the reason for that is practical: its in-house counsel, the Law Office of Donald Speidel, based in Owings Mills, has only four lawyers.

 Below is a sampling of jury verdicts and settlements with this insurer in motor vehicle crash cases.
-There are a number of Maryland cases in here but not many.
+There are some Maryland cases in here but not many.
 Progressive write small policies in Maryland and rarely lets a case go to trial where there is any risk of a big verdict.

 There is no reason to believe that your lawsuit will be more (or less) successful than these.
 Certainly, we think the comparisons have value or we would not be putting up this information.
 But they are just one piece of the puzzle of determining the value of an individual claim.2013 Jury Verdicts and Settlements